crate/cratedb-guide/README.md

 enumerated below is the order how they are currently enumerated within the primary navigation element (left-hand menu).

+**Learning path**
 - `start` The canonical "Getting Started" section, providing an easy user journey.
 - `install` The canonical "How to install CrateDB" section.
 - `connect` The canonical "How to connect to CrateDB" section.
+- `howto` How-to guides about CrateDB.
+- `tutorial` Tutorials about CrateDB.
+- `admin` A potpourri of operational guidelines.
+- `performance` A potpourri of performance tuning guidelines.

+**Reference material**
 - `feature` A backbone section about all features at a glance, using a flat layout.
 - `ingest` A category section bundling all ingest methods.
 - `topic` A category section bundling different topics [sic!] and application domains.
-- `use` A category section bundling different successful customer scenarios.
+- `solution` A category section bundling different successful customer scenarios.
 - `integrate` A backbone section about all the integration items, using a flat layout.
-- `admin` A potpourri of operational guidelines.
-- `performance` A potpourri of performance tuning guidelines.

 ## 💁 Contributing